DmitryMyadzelets/epicx/journal/week 26.md

 | 9 | 4.8 | Water cooling |
 | 0 | 5.8 | Direct mounting |

-We are going to use two modules for the cell, so the total Qc doubles, as wee as the number of the modules.
+We are going to use two modules for the cell, hence the total Qc and the number of the modules double.

 The standard error for the models are:
 | Model | Standard error |